 (2 co-chairs) The Sunshine Committee provides cupcakes and cards to all staff during the month of their birthday.
 Volunteers may be requested for special projects throughout the school year.

 Chairs: Lori Kominski, Shannon Kocher

 (2-3 co-chairs and several volunteers) Take pictures at school events and in classrooms during the school year to combine with student pictures for the annual yearbook.
 Volunteers are needed to take and submit photos to the co-chairs.

 AD HOC COMMITTEES

 (2-3 co-chairs and several volunteers).
 This annual event is held in late-winter to raise funds to pay for grade level field trips.
-The 2015 auction was held off-site and was a Parents Night Out, including catered appetizers, champagne and wine tastings and more than $14,000 worth of amazing items to purchase via silent bid.
+Our last auction was held off-site and was a Parents Night Out, including catered appetizers, champagne and wine tastings and more than $14,000 worth of amazing items to purchase via silent bid.

 Chair: Vickie Leaf

 (1-2 co-chair plus several volunteers) We sponsor two book fairs each year; one in the fall and one in the spring.
 Out book fairs are about connecting students with books they want to read.
 We have many volunteer opportunities: setting up, working before and after school shop times, working during kindergarten and 1st grade classroom times, and taking down on the last day of book fair.
 We need many volunteers to make the book fairs run smoothly.